constata-eu/asami/pwa/src/content/whitepaper.md

 # Asami Club Whitepaper

-_This whitepaper describes the design, operation, and intended direction of Asami.club—a decentralized collaboration protocol for monetizing genuine social media influence.
-It includes components that are already deployed as well as features currently under development.
-The document is designed to be both human-readable and usable as input for language models that can answer questions about how Asami works._
+This whitepaper describes the system as intended, some features already exist, others are under development.

+You can read this from start to end, or [use our GPT to ask specific questions.](https://chatgpt.com/g/g-67fd41c84f808191b6d034654e621696-asami-club)

 ---